HMRN Sailmaker's Warrant Badge.

 http://marinersails.alaskamade.com/

-Two woodcuts from Eddie Climo in England... they look to be about ca. 1815 or so.
-The first shews two sailmakers on a communal bench roping in
+Two woodcuts from Eddie Climo in England...
+They look to be about ca. 1815 or so.
+The first shews two sailmakers on a communal bench roping

-a sail...
+in a sail...
 I'm not just sure WHAT 'baldy' is about.
-The second shews sailors serving what looks to be a main backstay or perhaps an anchor cable,
+The second shews sailors serving what looks to be a main backstay or perhaps an anchor

-but a close study of the large version will leave you wondering just what they're about...in both cases the artist was probably not a seaman and
+cable, but a close study of the large version will leave you wondering just what they're about...in both cases the artist was probably not a seaman

 A sailmaker's seam-rubber of Lignum Vitae (Live Oak), used for creasing down seams prior to sewing (getting them flat and aligned to ensure a